mr309/MGSR-TeamUp/notes/manmaru.md

   * For every 6mph of tailwind, add 1 downshape to the 3rd segment of your normal drive spot, or 1 upshape for every 6mph of headwind -- but with this adjustment it's fine to hit drives the same way as normal even with strong head/tail winds
 * Unless the distance is absolutely required, never hit a drive in the "dorito" red zone at the top of the shot guage
 * Full drive is 3D/1U/3U.
 1D/1U/3U works on drives where you don't want to go too low (like some on Woods -- 5, 12, 16)
-* It is much easier to calculate a good long approach (esp on Par 5s) from relatively equally elvated spot on fairway
+* It is much easier to calculate a good long approach (esp on Par 5s) from relatively equally elevated spot on fairway
   * Take low route on Lake 12, Dunes 18, Highlands 3, high route on Dunes 12
 * Never diagonal spin unless the route always calls for it
-  * Favor doing something like 0/2L/3U over 0/0/3UL diagonal unless you need to hit around an obstacle in the middle (like Dunes 8 and 9)
+  * Favor doing something like 0/2L/3U instead 0/0/3UL diagonal unless you need to hit around an obstacle in the middle (like Dunes 8 and 9)

 ## Approaches
 * First, calculate the "WEC", the Wind and Elevation Coefficient
-  * 1) Use elevation finder to get exact up/down elevation of hole
+  * Step 1) Use elevation finder to get exact up/down elevation of hole
-  * 2) Then figure out how much of a head/tail wind the shot has
+  * Step 2) Then figure out how much of a head/tail wind the shot has
     * For straight winds this is easy
     * For 45-degree diagonal winds, you take roughly 60% of the number
     * For other angles, tentatively estimate between straight and 45-degree number
-  * 3) Divide the head/tail wind number by 2
+  * Step 3) Divide the head/tail wind number by 2
-  * 4) Add together the numbers from #1 and #3
+  * Step 4) Add together the numbers from #1 and #3
     * If it is headwind and upward elevation, add them together.
 If it is headwind and downward elevation, use a negative number for the elevation
   * A few examples:
-    * 3yds of elevation increase, 18mph of headwind: WEC is 12 = 3 + (18 / 2)
+    * 3yds of elevation increase, 18mph of headwind: WEC is 12 = `3 + (18 / 2)`
-    * 3yds of elvation decrease, 10mph of 45 forward angled wind: WEC is -8 = -3 + (-10 * 0.6 / 2)
+    * 3yds of elvation decrease, 10mph of 45 forward angled wind: WEC is -8 = `-3 + (-10 * 0.6 / 2)`
-    * 6yds of elevation decrease, 12mph of headwind: WEC is 0 = -6 + (12 /2)
+    * 6yds of elevation decrease, 12mph of headwind: WEC is 0 = `-6 + (12 /2)`
 * With the WEC, decide where to hit with respect to the base of the flag icon
+  * If the WEC is between -2 and 2, hit right at the bottom of the flag icon
-  * If the WEC is negative, you are hitting before the flag icon.
+  * If the WEC is negative -3 or less, you are hitting before the flag icon.
 For every 3 of the negative WEC, aim to hit 1 green square below the flag icon
-  * If the WEC is positive, you are hitting past the bottom of the flag icon.
+  * If the WEC is positive 3 or more, you are hitting past the bottom of the flag icon.
 For every 6 of the positive WEC, aim to hit 1 green square above the bottom of the flag icon.
   * Note that the top of the flag icon is exactly two green squares above the bottom of the flag icon
     * Which means if the WEC is +12 hit exactly at the top of the flag icon -- for example, a par 3 that is 12yds elevation increase without much head/tail wind
   * Notes: